gardenlinux/gardenlinux/docs/architecture/decisions/0017-feature-cis-to-retain-shell-scripts.md

 ## Decision

-Garden Linux will retain the upstream shell-based CIS implementation without rewriting or owning the CIS logic internally as an Exception.
+Garden Linux, for tests-ng framework, will retain the upstream shell-based CIS implementation of tests without rewriting or owning the CIS logic internally as an Exception.
-A design decision marker is created to clearly document the intentional choice.

-The CIS hardening tests will be hence executed as-is from upstream.